 COAST Officers and Board of Directors

-Mark Bradley, President
+Mark Bradley, Secretary

-Greg Janée, Vice President
+Greg Janée, Treasurer

-Greg is a software engineer who works at UCSB.
-He is a longtime advocate for bicyclists and pedestrians and was the SR2S champion at his children’s school, Mountain View.
-Greg lives in Goleta with his wife, Pilar, and two young daughters.
+Greg is a software engineer at UCSB.
+He is a longtime advocate for bicyclists and pedestrians and was the Safe Routes to School champion at his childrens’ school, Mountain View Elementary.
+Greg lives in Goleta with his wife Pilar and two daughters.